Picture Gallery> Derbyshire Pictures Index> This page

 and groined roof.
 There are many carved details on both the capitals of columns

-Mary Queen of Scots was first at Wingfield on 2 February 1569 and returned for a six month stay in April of the same year[5].
-She was placed in the custody of George Talbot, sixth Earl of Shrewsbury who was the fourth husband of Bess of Hardwick, in 1568 and she remained in his care for seventeen years.
-It was said the her "misfortunes began in her cradle, and accompanied her, with little intermission, to her grave"[3].
-Alison Plowden described her a "very feminine", whereas Bess of Hardwick was shrewd and successful.
-They were both skilled needlewomen, which was fortunate for the length of time they spent together, but "both possessed devious scheming brains".[4].
+She was first at Wingfield on 2 February 1569 and returned for a six month stay in April of the same year[10].
+Elizabeth had placed her in the custody of George Talbot, sixth Earl of Shrewsbury who was the fourth husband of Bess of Hardwick, in January 1568 and she remained in his care until September 1584.
+It was said the her "misfortunes began in her cradle, and accompanied her, with little intermission, to her grave"[9].
+Alison Plowden described her as "very feminine", whereas Bess of Hardwick was shrewd and successful.
+They were both skilled needlewomen, which was fortunate for the length of time they spent together, but "both possessed devious scheming brains"[11].

 Oriel Window, North Court.